ondre86/Big-Word-Game/README.md

  - [GitHub](https://github.com) (Version Control & Repository)
  - [Railway](https://railway.app) (Deployments from GitHub)
  - [Umami](https://umami.is) (Website Analytics)

-**Why did I create and design this app?**
-- To strengthen my coding, design, and user interaction skills
-- It was personal and engaging for me to actualize one of my childhood games
-- I felt compelled to provide an engaging ***educational*** experience catered to all ages

-  - It's a fun way for children to test and expand their vocabulary
-  - And it's a fun way for older people to retain their mental acuity

-**What challenges did I face?**
-- Choosing a JS framework that made the most sense for the project
-- Leaning new skills and incorporating new technologies

-  - Sass, Vue.JS, Node.JS, Express.JS, WebSockets, HTTP Headers + Security, 3rd party JS Libraries, Using REST APIs, Asynchronous JavaScript, Railway, Git + GitHub, NPM
-- Understanding full-stack development & how front-ends & back-ends communicate
-- Creating deployments and environment variables
-- Constant user interface revisions during solo and focus group testing
-- Work-life balance :)

 - - -
 © 2024 Ondre Johnson.
 All Rights Reserved.